frog-im/frog-im.github.io/docs/privacy/bbo-music-player/en/policy/index.md

 # Cross-Border Transfer Notice (AdMob-based)

-This app (“**Lyrics Overlay & Tag Editor**”) uses **Google AdMob** to provide and measure in-app advertising.
+This app (“**LyriFloat**”) uses **Google AdMob** to provide and measure in-app advertising.
 In the course of providing these services, personal data may be transferred outside your country.

 ---